snipe/snipe-it/installation/subdirectory.md

 ## Modify Your .htaccess

 You'll need to add one line to your `.htaccess` file to make this work.
-Immediately beneath the `RewriteEngine On`, add the option `RewriteBase /snipe-it`, once again assuming that your subdirctory URL is  `http://yourserver.com/snipe-it`.
+Immediately beneath the `RewriteEngine On`, add the option `RewriteBase /snipe-it`, once again assuming that your subdirectory URL is  `http://yourserver.com/snipe-it`.

  ```
  <IfModule mod_rewrite.c>